barryclark/jekyll-now/_posts/2020-4-26-graphql-holochain.md

 ---
 layout: post
-title: How to build a GraphQl - Holochain middleware layer
+title: How to build a GraphQl - Holochain middleware
 tags: [graphql, frontend]
 ---